tttor/ctrl-foundation/book/rl-intro-sutton2018/ch_13_policy_gradient_methods.md

   * to maximize performance, so their updates approximate gradient ascent in J:
     * `\theta_{t+1} = \theta_t + \alpha \hat{ \grad J(\theta_t) }`
       * `\hat{ \grad J(\theta_t) }`:
-        * a stochastic estimate whose expectation approximates the gradient of the performance measure with respect to its argument
+        a **stochastic estimate** whose expectation approximates the gradient of the performance measure with respect to its argument
 * actor-critic:
-  Methods that learn approximations to both policy and value functions
+  Methods that learn approximations to **both** policy and value functions
   * `actor` is a reference to the learned policy, and
   * `critic` refers to the learned value function

 ## 13.1 Policy Approximation and its Advantages
-* the policy can be parameterized in any way,
+* the policy can be parameterized in any way,as long as
-  * as long as it is differentiable with respect to its parameters, that is, as long as the gradient exists and is always finite.
+    * it is differentiable with respect to its parameters
+    * the gradient exists and is always finite.
 * soft-max in action preferences.
   * The actions with the highest preferences in each state are given the highest probabilities of being selected
   * advantage:
     * the approximate policy can approach a deterministic policy, cf eps-greedy
     * enables the selection of actions with arbitrary probabilities.
-* advantage that policy parameterization (over action-value parameterization)
+* advantage of policy parameterization (over action-value parameterization)
   * the policy may be a simpler function to approximate,
-  * a good way of injecting prior knowledge about the desired form of the policy into the reinforcement learning system.
+  * a good way of **injecting prior knowledge** about the desired form of the policy into the reinforcement learning system.

 ## 13.2 The Policy Gradient Theorem
 * advantages of policy parameterization over ε-greedy